96armen/website-theme/content/publication/paper2/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Jean-Luc Margot,..., Armen Tokadjian...et al.
+  - "Jean-Luc Margot,..., Armen Tokadjian...et al."
   # - Anthony Piro

 # Author notes (optional)